Join us for an adventure in flavor!

 Traditionally, this amazing dish is served with french fries or potato salad, but we want something to sop up some of that delicious gravy!
 We found some späetzle (a type of noodle local to central Europe) at our local grocery store.

-Other great, if not traditional, side dish options are mashed potatoes or egg noodles.
+Other great, if not traditional, side dish options are Mashed Potatoes or egg noodles.
 Whichever side you choose, spoon plenty of that wonderful gravy over your schnitzels.
-Perhaps you want to have an all out German night and have a side of my sauerkraut balls!
+Perhaps you want to have an all out German night and have a side of my Sauerkraut Balls!

 jagerschnitzel on a bed of spaetzel in a rustic bowl, ready for serving